cloudflare/cloudflare-docs/content/workers/wrangler/cli-wrangler/migration/eject-webpack.md

 ---
 pcx_content_type: how-to
 title: Ejecting webpack
+aliases: [/workers/wrangler/migration/eject-webpack/]
 weight: 3
 ---

 # Migrate webpack projects from Wrangler version 1

 Previous versions of Wrangler offered rudimentary support for [webpack](https://webpack.js.org/) with the `type` and `webpack_config` keys in [`wrangler.toml`](/workers/wrangler/configuration/).
-Starting with Wrangler 2, Wrangler no longer supports the `type` and `webpack_config` keys, but you can still use webpack with your Workers.
+Starting with version 2, Wrangler no longer supports the `type` and `webpack_config` keys, but you can still use webpack with your Workers.

 As a developer using webpack with Workers, you may be in one of four categories: